During the 2016 Virginia General Assembly session legislators considered and passed legislation important to mediators across Virginia.

 This 30 second video describes how mediation can be used to help settle neighborhood disputes.
 Mediators can help parties discuss what is important to them and help them to create solutions that will work.
 Does a relationship with a neighbor really get better after taking them to court?
 For information about neighborhood or other types of mediation, contact one of the centers listed, go to VACCR.org or call 1-888-VAPEACE.

-The Virginia General Assembly session is considering legislation important to mediators across Virginia.
+During the 2016 Virginia General Assembly session legislators considered and passed legislation important to mediators across Virginia.
 The Code of Virginia currently states that court-appointed mediators in family cases receive a flat fee of $100 for a mediation.
-This amount does not reflect the amount of work that goes into these mediations and the time required for the administrative …
+This amount did not reflect the amount of work that goes into these mediations and the time required for …